12 Best Banks in Michigan for 2024

 For checking accounts, Fifth Third Bank requires no minimum deposit and charges no monthly service fees.
 Customers also enjoy fee-free access to over 2,100 Fifth Third Bank ATMs as well as over 40,000 partner locations nationwide, providing plenty of options to withdraw money.

-In the savings department, the bank offers an attractive 4.75% APY on CDs.
-Fifth Third Bank also offers customers an extra business day to resolve overdrafts, and its Early Pay feature enables them to receive to direct deposit funds a couple days earlier than usual.
+In the savings department, the bank offers attractive rates on CDs.
+Fifth Third Bank also provides an extra business day to resolve overdrafts, and its Early Pay feature allows customers to access direct deposit funds a couple of days earlier than usual.

 5. Consumers Credit Union